bvbohnen/x4-projects/extensions/sn_mod_support_apis/Readme.md

 # X4 Mod Support APIs

+Warning: several X4 online features are disabled by this mod due to egosoft restrictions when top level menus are patched.

 This is a collection of APIs developed to ease mod creation in a variety of ways.
 Components include:

 * Lua Loader API